stefan-hoeck/idris2-ilex/README.md

 (byte)string as a whole, so the whole data needs to fit into memory.
 Sometimes, however, we would like to process huge amounts of data.
 Package *ilex-streams*, which is also part of this project, provides utilities for this occasion.
-Fortunately, data type `Parser` already holds all the ingredients to process large data sets in chunks and emit the values accumulated so far once after each chunk of data.
+Fortunately, data type `P1` already holds all the ingredients to process large data sets in chunks and emit the values accumulated so far once after each chunk of data.